aquiles-igarzabal/aquiles-igarzabal/README.md

 # Hi there!
 I am Aquiles 👋

-I am a fullstack developer who loves bring my ideas to life and transfer them to a screen 💻💡
+I´m a fullstack developer who loves bring my ideas to life and transfer them to a screen 💻💡

 Feel free to browse through my repositories.
 ### My two most important projects to date: